uwescience/sqlshare/sqlshare_tutorial.md

 The easiest way to find datasets in SQLShare is through the keyword search at the top right, labeled `Filter by keyword`.
 Note that this search will search in: the `filename`, the `description`, and the `tags` -- which is why you should choose these carefully when uploading data. ![Keyword search](img/keyword_search.png)

+## Getting back to your home page

+If you want to get back to the "home page" in SQLShare, simply click the `Your datasets` link at the top left of the page.

 ## Querying the data in SQLShare

 Here is a list of example analyses conducted using the GeoMICS datasets in SQLShare.
 We hope that these will serve as templates that you can use to write your own queries.

 ### Example: Analyzing protein function

 [Bob Morris](http://morrislab.ocean.washington.edu/?q=RobertMorris) uploaded datasets that analyzed protein expression in the surface water at the -omics stations.
 You can see these data by viewing the dataset here: [[fridayharboroceanographers@gmail.com].[LineP_CAMERA_annotation]](https://sqlshare.escience.washington.edu/sqlshare#s=query/fridayharboroceanographers%40gmail.com/LineP_CAMERA_annotation).
+You could also find this dataset by searching for `protein` or `CAMERA` as described above.

-Bob wanted to find the **most commonly expressed protein functions**.
-In this dataset, the `spectra_counts` column indicates the number of times each protein was found, and the `Function_1` column indicates the most popular function attributed to those proteins (from the XXX database).
+Suppose that we want to find the **most commonly expressed protein functions**.
+In Bob's dataset, the `spectra_counts` column indicates the number of times each protein was found, and the `Function_1` column indicates the most popular function attributed to those proteins.

 To describe the computation in English: For each unique function (from the `Function_1` column), we want to add up the corresponding spectra counts (`spectra_counts`).
 The SQL translation of this query is as follows: